In London on Sunday? You’ve got to discover the gorgeous flower market at Columbia Road.

-Columbia Road market runs SUNDAYs only from 8 to 3ish.
+Columbia Road market is SUNDAYs only 8 to 3ish.

 Plan on several hours to browse not only the market but also nearby shops and pubs.
 Go as early as you can to avoid the massive crowds.
 If you’re looking for a very uniquely English street market you must visit Columbia Road.

 - The closest tube station is Bethnal Green on the Central Line – 17 minute walk to Columbia Road

 - The closest Overground train station is Hoxton – 10 minute walk to Columbia Road

 - TIP: Double check your preferred route runs on Sunday!

 Exploring Columbia Road and Shoreditch

 Shoreditch is the area around Columbia Rd. and full of interesting little shops.
 The flower market itself runs for several blocks.
 Flower vendors are lined up on either side of the street and with such a narrow street, it quickly gets packed with flower lovers, so aim to get there as early as you can.